JSON.stringify takes toJSON methods into consideration

 checks if the object to serialize includes a toJSON

 method.
-If it does it will use this method to evaluate the result of the serialization.
+If it does it will use it to evaluate the result of the serialization.

 const zoo = {